 For the time being, we’re laying the groundwork for our operation in the country, establishing offices and seeking strategic partners to help scale up our programmes.
-By the end of this financial year, 31 March 2017, we’ll have recruited local staff and started mobilising members in earnest, nurturing the creation of hundreds of thousands of jobs.
+By early-2018, we’ll have recruited local staff and started mobilising members in earnest, nurturing the creation of hundreds of thousands of jobs.

 By the numbers

 Our targets for Tanzania are ambitious but achievable.
 Between March 2017 and March 2021, we aim to create: